EBI-Metagenomics/EMG-docs/docs/api.rst

 The base address to the API is https://www.ebi.ac.uk/metagenomics/api/v0.2/.

-A GET request can be issued to the root endpoint to get all the top level categories that the API v1 supports.
+A GET request can be issued to the root endpoint to get all categories that the API supports.

 .. highlight:: bash